Preference Restrictions in Computational Social Choice: A Survey: Characterizations by Forbidden Subprofiles

-This theorem, too, can be phrased purely in terms of forbidden subprofiles (similarly to \Cref{thm:bal-har-sp-2}).
-However, in the case of the single-crossing domain there are 30 non-isomorphic forbidden subprofiles, and therefore we do not list them all.
-Furthermore, as we have seen in \Cref{prop:vr-cycle}, the value-restricted domain also allows a characterization via forbidden subprofiles: As it is characterized by excluding the Condorcet cycle on three candidates, it follows that the value-restricted domain is the largest domain definable by forbidden subprofiles that guarantees a Condorcet winner (for an odd number of candidates, cf.\ \Cref{prop:vr-transitive}).
+As we have seen in \Cref{prop:vr-cycle}, the value-restricted domain also allows a characterization via forbidden subprofiles: As it is characterized by excluding the Condorcet cycle on three candidates, it follows that the value-restricted domain is the largest domain definable by forbidden subprofiles that guarantees a Condorcet winner (for an odd number of candidates, cf.\ \Cref{prop:vr-transitive}).

+The group-separable domain has also been characterized in terms of forbidden subprofiles. \begin{theorem}[\citealp{ballester2011characterization}] A profile $P$ over $A$ is group-separable if and only if there do not exist alternatives $a,b,c,d\in A$ and voters $i,j\in N$ such that